The Voice (American TV series) season 22: Knockouts

-The knockouts aired on October 31, 2022 through November 6, 2022, comprising episodes 13 to 15.
+The knockouts aired on October 31, 2022 through November 7, 2022, comprising episodes 13 to 15.
 In this round, each coach groups three of their artists in a singing match.
 The artists themselves will select the song they will sing in the round.
 The coach will then select one of the three artists to advance to the Live Playoffs.
 Each coach can steal one losing artist from another team, but the coaches do not have the ability to save their artists.
 At the end of this round, three artists will remain on each team while four artists will be stolen, creating a total of sixteen artists advancing to the Live Playoffs.

-This was the first season since season 5 to not feature a mega mentor for the Knockouts.
-It is also the first season in the show's history to pit three artists against each other in a standard Knockout, though were a couple individual instances of three-way knockouts in previous seasons, such as in Team Pharrell in the eighth season and in Team Kelly in the fifteenth season, both being the result of an artist's withdrawal mid-season.
+This was the first season since season 12 to not feature a mega mentor for the Knockouts.
+It is also the first season in the show's history to pit three artists against each other in a standard Knockout, though were a couple individual instances of three-way knockouts in previous seasons, such as in Team Pharrell in the 8th season and in Team Kelly in the 15th season, both being the result of an artist's withdrawal mid-season.

 Live shows

-Week 1: Top 16 – Playoffs (November 14–15)
+Week 1: Top 16 – Playoffs (Nov.
+14–15)

 The Live Playoffs comprised episodes 16 and 17.
 The Top 16 artists, four from each team, performed on Monday, November 14.
 This is the third time in the series' history, former two occasions in season 1 and season 4, in which only sixteen contestants competed in the Live Playoffs.

 On Tuesday, November 15, two artists from each team were saved by getting the most overnight public votes per team.
 Each coach then selected one more artist from their team to advance, leaving four artists, one from each team, to compete for the Wild Card instant save.

-Week 2: Top 13 (November 21–22)
+Week 2: Top 13 (Nov.
+21–22)

 This week's theme was "Songs that Changed My Life".
 This season continued with the elimination format that returned in the previous season, in which not every coach is guaranteed an artist in the finale.
 The top nine artists were saved by the public's vote, while the remaining four artists, who received the fewest votes, competed for the Instant Save in the results show.

 Also, unlike last season, the artist's songs are not available for purchase on iTunes.